Cookbook

 • year=1999 looks for files where the year is exactly the given one

-• year_ge=1999 looks for files where the year at least the given one
+• year_ge=1999 looks for files where the year is at least the given one

-• year_lt=1999 looks for files where the year at most the given one
+• year_lt=1999 looks for files where the year is at most the given one

 The following numeric tags are supported: bpm, year.

-If multiple arguments are passed, the function finds files with tags matching the conjunction of the corresponding condition.
+If multiple arguments are passed, the function finds files with tags matching the conjunction of the corresponding conditions.

 Finally, if you need more exotic search functions, the argument predicate can be used.
 It takes as argument a predicate which is a function taking the metadata of a file and returning whether the file should be selected.
 For instance, the following looks for files where the name of the artist is of length 5: